Daniel J Solove

-Pamela Jones Harbour is a former Federal Trade Commissioner and a partner in Fulbright & Jaworski L.L.P.’s antitrust and competition practice.
+Pamela Jones Harbour is a former Federal Trade Commissioner and is currently Co-Leader of BakerHostetler’s national Privacy and Data Protection team.

-Pamela heads the firm’s Privacy, Competition and Data Protection practice group.
-She previously spent a decade working in the New York Attorney General’s Office, including as Deputy Attorney General, where she investigated and prosecuted a variety of antitrust and consumer protection violations.
+Pamela previously spent a decade working in the New York Attorney General’s Office, including as Deputy Attorney General, where she investigated and prosecuted a variety of antitrust and consumer protection violations.
 She served for seven years as an FTC Commissioner.
 She was the 2010 recipient of the Electronic Privacy Information Center’s (EPIC’s) “Champion of Freedom Award” for her defense of consumer privacy as an FTC Commissioner.
 As a key member of the U.S. delegation to the Asia Pacific Economic Cooperation (APEC) summits, she was directly involved in representing U.S. interests during negotiation and future implementation of a global privacy framework related to cross-border data transfers.

 Steven J. McDonald